EconomicsObservatory/courses/README.md

 ## 🛠️ Pre-requisites
 No prior coding experience is required.
 However, participants’ laptops will need to be set up to allow:
 - Access to a personal `GitHub` account, accessible via Google Chrome.
-- Access to `Google Colaboratory`, accessible via a working Google account.
 - `Visual Studio Code` downloaded to desktop, or accessible online as a back-up option (see set-up video and slides).

 ## 🕒 Schedule